puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Enable use of HTTPS/SSL for Grafana.
-Defaults to false.

 Default value: `false`